-Below are some examples of podcast music I have written.
+Below are some other examples of collaborations or solo compositions.

 Not Simple: A Cultivating Leadership Podcast

 It was exciting to work with Wendy and Rebecca on the theme music for their fascinating podcast!
 Musically, this was a fun project because the theme evolved through a wide range of different styles before we honed in on the best fit.

 The intentions to capture in the music were: not-simple, get curious, be playful, ask.
 To achieve this, we used:

 - an alternating 7/8 and 5/8 time signature for rhythmic complexity.